Die Lichtkurven radioaktiver Transienten, wie Supernovae und Kilonovae,

 high-energy leptons.
 These leptons generate magnetic fields through plasma

 streaming instabilities, even in the absence of pre-existing fields.
-The
+Der

 self-generated magnetic fields slow lepton diffusion, enabling confinement and